 The IE platform was integrated for 128 years from year 450 to 577.
-As shown in Figure 4a, surface temperature shifts to a relatively colder condition in comparison with the SC model with a cooling of about 0.35°C. The surface temperature dropped rapidly by -0.31°C at the end of the first year, slightly rebounded to approximately -0.18°C in the following 50 years, and then dropped back to a quasi-equilibrium state.
+As shown in Figure 4a, the surface temperature dropped rapidly by -0.31°C at the end of the first year, slightly rebounded to approximately -0.18°C in the following 50 years, and then dropped back to a quasi-equilibrium state.
+Surface temperature in the IE platform is about 0.35°C colder in comparison with the SC model.
 After the spin-up integration, the global averaged surface temperature is about 13.3°C. In this study, climate states averaged from year 421 to 450 in the SC model and from year 541 to 570 in the IE platform are used to examine the changes.

 3. Surface temperature and precipitation changes

 For surface temperature (Figure 4b), the IE platform produces a moderate surface cooling in tropics and subtropics in relative to the SC model.
 Significant cooling is evident at the polar and sub-polar regions in the Northern and Southern Hemispheres, the eastern tropical Pacific, the tropical Atlantic and some spots in the North Indian Ocean.
 The cooling changes at high latitudes in the IE platform share the same centers with the standard deviation of surface temperature of the SC ensemble runs (Figure not shown), which arises largely from the model’s internal variability.
-This is because region with stronger internal variability is also the place where the atmospheric stochastic noise is more active.
+Atmosphere strongly forces the ocean at high latitudes.
+Therefore, the place where the atmospheric stochastic noise is more active is also the region with stronger surface temperature variability.
 Warming anomalies are also visible, significant in the sub-polar South Atlantic and South Indian Ocean.
 Surface heat budget and ocean circulation may play roles and will be discussed in section 4.
 The results indicate that the large-scale atmospheric turbulence at the air-sea interface can affect the coupled model performances in simulating surface temperature, especially at middle and high latitudes.

 For precipitation (Figure 4c), although the ‘double ITCZ’ problem is still evident in the IE platform, the too eastward extended rain belts are somehow suppressed.
 Surface cooling, which results in a reduction in the upward fluxes of heat and moisture from the ocean, leads to slightly decrease in global mean precipitation by about 0.015 mm/day.
 In accompany with the significant cooling, there is a stronger atmospheric subsidence in the eastern tropical Pacific and the North Indian Ocean.
 Atmospheric convection is enhanced in the tropical central and western Pacific, creating a local excessive rainfall.
-This can be well represented by the 200-hPa velocity potential anomalies (Figure 5a).
 Besides the local thermal effect, precipitation changes may also be attributed to remote teleconnection.
+The sea level pressure changes between the IE platform and the SC model characterize a significant positive AAO-like changes, negative anomalies centered in the Antarctic and positive anomalies centers about 40 ~ 50°N (Figure not shown).
 Gao et al. (2003) suggested that strong Antarctic oscillation (AAO) is accompanied with increased East Asian summer monsoon rainfall.
 The AAO anomalies can change the position and intensity of the Mascarene High and the Australian High in May, the western Pacific subtropical high and the South Asian high in July, which are believed to be crucial to summer rainfall in eastern China.
-As shown in Figure 5b, the sea level pressure changes characterize a significant positive AAO - like changes, negative anomalies centered in the Antarctic and positive anomalies centers about 40 ~ 50°N. The increased rainfall in eastern China may be attributable to the stronger AAO in the IE platform.